pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/StudentGuide.md

 - To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.

 - Visit the [Workshop Interactive Labguide](https://launch.oracle.com/?microservices-devops) for a visual overview of the workshop content.

 - All setup steps and lab replays have been posted on [youtube](https://www.youtube.com/playlist?list=PLPIzp-E1msrY6J_zl7Iv36dteSutyDpV4).
 You can **watch the videos** to gain an overview of the workshop and what's required to successfully complete the labs.

-## Overview of Tasks

-You will need to **complete the following 4 Tasks** prior to attempting the Labs contained in this workshop

-- **Acquire an Oracle Cloud Trial Account**
-- **Configure Oracle Cloud Identity Information**
-- **Install the required open source tools locally on your computer (e.g. Eclipse, Maven, Git, and Brackets)**
-- **Read the Workshop Lab Overview**
+# Workshop Prerequisites

-# Acquire an Oracle Cloud Trial Account
+## _Acquire an Oracle Cloud Trial Account_

 ### **Step 1**: Getting your Trial Account

 - Click on this URL [cloud.oracle.com/tryit](http://cloud.oracle.com/tryit&intcmp=DeveloperInnovation-HOL-11NOV17), and complete all the required steps to get your free Oracle Cloud Trial Account.
 - You must wait to receive our account before continuing to the "**Configure Oracle Cloud Identity Information**" Section.

-# Configure Oracle Cloud Identity Information

-## Login to your Oracle Cloud Account
+## _Configure Oracle Cloud Identity Information_

 ### **Step 2**: Record information from the welcome email and login